Ridge Preservation cost & benefits explained

 1. Is ridge preservation always necessary after extraction?

 Not always.
-It is particularly useful when implants are planned or when the site shows high risk for resorption, such as thin buccal bone or periodontal defects.
+It is particularly useful when the timing of implant placement is not clear or needs to be delayed, as well as in cases with a high risk for resorption, such as thin buccal bone or periodontal defects.
 Evidence shows ridge preservation reduces dimensional loss and supports more predictable implant workflows.

 2. How much does ridge preservation typically cost?

-Ridge preservation cost usually ranges from €300–€1,000 per site, depending on socket anatomy, biomaterial selection, membrane use, and regional overheads.
+Ridge preservation cost usually ranges from €300–€1,000 per site, depending on socket size, biomaterial selection, surgery time, and regional overheads.
 Although it adds cost upfront, it often prevents more expensive augmentation later.

 3. How does ridge preservation compare to the cost of GBR later?